 In 1877, a large Collared Urn containing cremation remains was found in a stone cist by a labourer who was digging a grave in the grounds of the Chapel.
 This is evidence of a Bronze Age settlement at Ogden, around 1,400 years BCE, long before the birth of Christianity.
 The Bronze Age urn is now on display at the Tolson Memorial Museum, in Huddersfield.

 We welcome visitors from all over the world who wish to research their family history and are keen to find the graves of their ancestors.
 The burial ground contains a number of Commonwealth war graves.
 If you wish to do your own research or locate a particular grave at Mount Zion, there is a comprehensive graveyard plan, database and record of grave sales available on line.
+To find out more click here:

 Access to the graveyard is via the farm track along the side of the Chapel.
 Please note areas of the burial ground are overgrown and may not be safe, so it is advisable to keep to the mown paths, unless accompanied by a Chapel volunteer.
+Anyone entering the grounds do so at their own risk.

 Photo credit: FCP